ngx-rocket/generator-ngx-rocket/docs/coding-guides/angular.md

 #### Angular 1 veteran

-If you come from Angular 1 and want to dig straight in the new version, you want want to take a look at the [Angular 1 vs 2 quick reference](https://angular.io/docs/ts/latest/cookbook/a1-a2-quick-reference.html).
+If you come from Angular 1 and want to dig straight in the new version, you may want to take a look at the [Angular 1 vs 2 quick reference](https://angular.io/docs/ts/latest/cookbook/a1-a2-quick-reference.html).

 ## Style guide